micrittenden/AgentBasedModeling/Project_3/README.md

 ### Part 3: Voronoi Polygons of Seke District

 Finally, I import data from Project 1 on the de facto settlements and center points of Seke and data from Project 2 on the synthetically generated population of Mashonaland East.
 I intersect the synthetic population data with the boundary of Seke to subset the target population.
-Figure 6 shows overlays these data, with the tiny black dots representing the synthetic population.
+Figure 6 overlays these data, with the tiny black dots representing the synthetic population.

 Figure 6:
 <br/>